The 9 Best Home Swapping (House Exchange) Websites in 2026 – Reviewed

 It basically consists of finding people willing to visit your city, providing them with your place while you stay in theirs.

-This might sound complicated since you’ll have to arrange the same dates with the other travelers, but some of these websites solved this problem by using a point-based system.
+This might sound complicated, since you’ll have to coordinate the exact dates with the other travelers, but some of these websites have solved this problem by using a point-based system.

-To use these kinds of services you’ll need to have your own place, list it on the platform and be ready to give it to strangers for free.
-While this might sounds worrying, most of these websites provide members with an insurance plan included in the membership fee.
+To use these kinds of services, you’ll need to have your own place, list it on the platform, and be ready to let strangers stay there for free.
+While this might sound worrying, most of these websites provide members with an insurance plan included in the membership fee.

-We’ll first dive into the comparison of the best house swap websites and services, after that you’ll find a few things to consider before getting involved in home-exchange.
+We’ll first dive into the comparison of the best house swap websites and services, and after that, you’ll find a few things to consider before getting involved in an exchange.

 Check Also